katahiromz/RisohEditor/mcdx/MESSAGETABLEDX.md

 You can embed the *MESSAGETABLEDX* resources in your resource file (.rc).
 To build the resource file with the *MESSAGETABLEDX* resources, please see [RisohEditor's CMakeList.txt file](https://github.com/katahiromz/RisohEditor/blob/master/src/CMakeLists.txt).

+The mcdx program is executable on both of Windows and Linux.

 See Also
 --------